SAP-samples/btp-cap-genai-rag/docs/tutorial/5-extend/2-HybridDev.md

 After configuring your **.cdsrc-private.json** files and (if necessary) opening the SSH tunnel to your Cloud Foundry environment, you can run the application in hybrid mode, by executing the below commands.

-1. Ensure you already created a Subscriber Subaccount in your SAP BTP Global account and successfully subscribed to the AI SaaS application.
+1. In a multitenant context, please ensure you already created a Subscriber Subaccount in your SAP BTP Global account and successfully subscribed to the AI SaaS application.

 2. If not done yet, please copy the **.env.sample** file in your **code** directory and rename it to **.env**.
-It will contain the configuration details for the HTML5 Repo Mock, to work properly and to recognize the **TENANT_HOST_PATTERN** in a **.localhost** context.
+It will contain the configuration details for the HTML5 Repo Mock, to work properly and to recognize the **TENANT_HOST_PATTERN** in a **.localhost** context (multitenant scenario).
 Furthermore, the **.env** file contains the destinations to your local CAP App-Service backend as well as the UI5 Typescript app being continuously transpiled upon any change.

    >**Important** - In a Single-Tenant scenario, please remove the **TENANT_HOST_PATTERN** variable from the *.env* file.